 Welcome Dear Stranger

-The germ of this project grew from uncanny circumstances.
-I had been at a complete loss for what to create in my final months as a Masters student at Chelsea College in London.
-Fortuitously, this combination of letters, like a foggy teleprompter, kept repeating in my mind’s eye: T-U-R-I-N-G. I must have come across this name somewhere, because it seemed vaguely familiar.
-Didn’t it have something to do with computers or artificial intelligence?
-When I typed the name into a Google search window, I discovered there was a man called Alan Mathison Turing, dead now for more than half a century.
-Slightly eerie but true, his birthplace was only a 2 minute walk from where I sat.
+A combination of letters, like a foggy teleprompter, kept repeating in my mind’s eye: T-U-R-I-N-G. I must have come across this name somewhere, because it seemed vaguely familiar.
+Didn’t it have something to do with computers and artificial intelligence?
+I typed the name into Google, and discovered there was a man called Alan Mathison Turing, dead now for more than half a century.
+His birthplace happened to be only a 2 minute walk from where I was at that moment.
 And it just so happened that this day was June 23rd, the anniversary of his birth.
-All the clues were there, leaping out at me from the computer screen.
 I didn’t know it in that moment, but I’d found the centerpiece of my project.
 Or rather it had found me.
-On June 23rd, 2014, I took that small walk around the corner to 2 Warrington Crescent and began to follow Alan’s footsteps.
+On June 23rd, 2014, I took a small walk in Maida Vale to 2 Warrington Crescent and began to follow Alan’s footsteps.

 I read two biographies on his life and discovered an engrossing tale of a brilliant, quietly defiant man.
 Among his many achievements, Turing was a cryptanalyst, mathematician, computer scientist, marathon runner, and logician.
 His is also a tale of a rather lonely and highly sensitive man who, at the age of 17, lost his first love, a schoolmate named Christopher Morcom, to tuberculosis.
 Did he turn towards the machine and the possibilities of artificial intelligence largely due to this great personal loss?